 It is difficult to determine what stage of the eviction process you are in from your question.
 It sounds as if you appeared in court and requested an adjournment and were granted four days, but you could mean that a judgment was issued and the judge stayed the warrant of eviction for four days....Read more »

 The inspection is not relevant.
 Any post-closing bills would be subject to a survival agreement (or an escrow agreement).
 Absent such an agreement, the buyer is responsible for all post-closing repairs.
 The best person to speak with about the issue would be the lawyer who represented you at the...Read more »

 You do not indicate what type of business entity you were operating under and what type of a business.
 The answer, therefore, is "maybe".
 Also, a settlement would imply an agreement to resolve the issue, rather than a judgment issued by the court.
-If you make a settlemet agreement to pay from...Read more »
+If you make a settlemet agreement to...Read more »

 There is no way I can determine whether this issue was dealt with at or prior to closing, by a survival agreement or language in the contract.
 The proper person to respond to this inquiry is the lawyer who represented you on the purchase.

 You should have received the refund by now if there were no damages or arrears.
 I would suggest you send a demand notice to the Landlord and follow up with a small claims action, if necessary, assuming the deposit was $5,000 or less.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.